 In place of the coffee biscuits (which am pretty sure are meant to be plain biscuits) I used a packet of quite plain wholegrain biscuits.
 These are 'Biscuits' in the Australian and UK sense, as in a small sweet plain cookie.
 If you are from the USA, please use Graham Crackers or any plain crumbly style vanilla cookie.

 In these vegan rum balls, I also used dried cranberries in place of the raisins, because I love their tang, but also they seem more Christmassy, but you can use whatever dried fruit you like in it.
 And I'm not going to lie I've increased the rum quotient significantly.
 It's Christmas & this is not the time for being stingy with the rum.
 You can always sub in some orange juice if you don't want to make with rum.

 And just in case you were wondering what happened to all the rum balls I made?
 I took them along to a friends Christmas gathering & they were all gobbled up.
 So I think Granny's Famous Rum Balls made Vegan were a hit!

-Take a teaspoon at a time & roll into balls, then coat with the coconut or cocoa powder
+- Take a teaspoon at a time & roll into balls, then coat with the coconut.
+It's quite a messy mixture!